gaoyifan/backup-cards/docs/technical.md

 **File Permissions:**
 - Backup files inherit source permissions
-- Config file should be readable only by root
+- The SQLite config DB (`--db-path`) should live in a root-owned directory

 ## Performance